Shr1yaK/Quadrature-Down-Converter/README.md

 │ ├── final-report.pdf
 │ └── latex-source/ # LaTeX source files for the final report │
-├── plots/ # Bode plots and other frequency response images │
+├── simulation images/ # Bode plots and other frequency response images and screenshots of simulation waveforms │
-├── waveforms/ # Screenshots of simulation waveforms
-│
+├──.gitignore
 └── README.md # Project overview and details (this file)
 ```